 I think what’s important here isn’t so much knowing how this kind of classification happens as much as knowing that it can happen in a lot of different contexts.

-There are a lot of different services provided by search engines which use categories, from business listings in local search to product search, from jobs of many types to advertisements, from date matching services to Question Answering (see the list of categories on Yahoo Answers).
+There are many different services provided by search engines that use categories, from business listings in local search to product search, from jobs of many types to advertisements, from date matching services to Question Answering (see the list of categories on Yahoo Answers).

-The way that items are classified on source sites may influence which categories that items from those sites are placed within on a site from a search engine which aggregates those items.
+The way that items are classified on source sites may influence which categories from those sites are placed on a site from a search engine that aggregates those items.
 They may also influence the creation of those target search engine categories.